-Three days later, soldiers shot and killed Sisters Kathleen McGuire, Agnes Mueller, and Shirley Kolmer in front of their convent in Gardnersville.
+Three days later, on October 23, soldiers shot and killed Sisters Kathleen McGuire, Agnes Mueller, and Shirley Kolmer in front of their convent in Gardnersville.
+Other occupants in the house fled to tell the bishop in Bonga, Bomi County, Liberia.
+Official news of the horror wouldn’t reach sisters in Ruma, Illinois, until October 31.

-We remember them as fellow sisters radically committed to their ministry.
+We remember our sisters as martyrs radically committed to their ministry.
 Their lives and martyrdom have left an indelible mark on us.

 Sister Shirley Kolmer, ASC